datacamp-content-public/Application-Python-for-Excel-Users/slides/chapter_1_0411ee6aeb89ea2af0eb651f30af8bea.md

 `@script`
 To reiterate, pd.ExcelFile() reads the entire Excel workbook into Python, while pd.read_excel() only reads in the first tab of an Excel workbook.
-Additionally, while pd.read_excel() converts a single tab into a dataframe, pd.ExcelFile() does not.
+Additionally, while pd.read_excel() creates a dataframe, pd.ExcelFile() does not.
+Because dataframes are our desired format for working with data in Python, we'll have to work with the output of pd.ExcelFile() a bit more.

 ---